GoogleChromeLabs/comlink/README.md

 > Makes sure a parameter or return value is proxied, not copied.

-By default, all parameters to a function are copied (structural clone):
+By default, all parameters to a function that are not [transferable] are copied (structural clone):

 ```js
 // main.js